jjcanell77/LADP--EFC/Instructions.md

 ```

 ##### Many-To-Many
-Now with the example given above with FoodResource, ResourceTags, and Tags have one-to-many relationships between them and that works just fine.
-You just have to imagine that from FoodResource to Tags there is a [Many to Many](https://learn.microsoft.com/en-us/ef/core/modeling/relationships/many-to-many) relationship, this is due to the join table or ResourceTags in this case.
-If you check the documentation there are a lot of ways to go about this without the use of join tables.
-This is beccause EFC has many default setting and if defined correctly will make those assumptions for you.
+When it comes to [Many-To-Many](https://learn.microsoft.com/en-us/ef/core/modeling/relationships/many-to-many) relationships instead of using the `hasOne` method we will instead use `hasMany` with `WithMany`.
+If you think of how this would be reflected in a database you can kinda see why I mentioned adding the join table when it came to describing the realtionship between FoodResource and Tags.
+This can be a bit tricky if you check the documentation there are a lot of ways to go about this without the use of join tables described as an enitity like ResourceTags.
+This is beccause EFC has many default setting and if defined correctly will make those assumptions for you and should therefore be reflected similarly database.
-- `Note:` Join tables in particular are is unique to Many to Many relationships.
+- `Note:` Join tables in particular are unique to Many to Many relationships.
-- Here is an optional way to acheive a Many-to-Many relationship example:
+- Here is one way to acheive a Many-to-Many relationship example:
 ```
   public class SampleContext : DbContext
 {